What is Scoliosis?

 What causes Scoliosis?

 A genetic factor has been proposed for scoliosis as recurrence among relatives has been demonstrated in certain individuals (Czeizel et al. 1978).
 It has been shown that curves greater than 30 degrees are more likely to progress than smaller curves (Bunnell 1988).
-Scoliosis is also more common in males than females.
+Scoliosis is also 8 times more common in females than males.

 It is important to determine whether a curve is functional or structural in nature.
 Functional curves will increase or decrease with changes in posture.
 Functional curves occur secondary to compensation for muscle imbalance or biomechanical factors.
 Structural curves on the other hand are present due to changes in bony alignment